d29parkar/DineBot/README.md

 # Conversational AI for Restaurant Insights

 ## Overview
-This project implements a **Retrieval-Augmented Generation (RAG)** chatbot that provides restaurant-related insights, including menu recommendations, ingredient discovery, and trending food insights.
+This project implements an **Agentic AI** chatbot that provides restaurant-related insights, including menu recommendations, ingredient discovery, and trending food insights.
 It integrates structured and unstructured data retrieval using **FAISS**, **SQL-like database queries**, **Knowledge Graph search**, and **Google Search API** to ensure comprehensive responses.

 ## Features
 - **FAISS-based similarity search** for restaurant and menu recommendations